No rollback of 'Agnipath' scheme; 3 services come out with broad schedule for recruitment | Law-Order

 He said a total of 83 recruitment rallies will be organised across the country to select around 40,000 personnel.

-Referring to the provision of exit of 75 per cent of the 'Agniveers' after a four-year tenure, Lt Gen Puri said around 17,600 personnel take premature retirement annually from the three services.
+Referring to the provision of exit of 75 per cent of the 'Agniveers' after the four-year tenure, Lt Gen Puri said around 17,600 personnel take premature retirement annually from the three services.

-''It is not that exit will take place only under Agnipath scheme,'' he said.
+''It is not that exit will take place only under Agnipath scheme is implemented,'' he said.

 Unveiling the scheme on Tuesday, the government said youths between the ages of 17 and-a-half and 21 years would be inducted for a four-year tenure while 25 per cent of them will be subsequently inducted for regular service.